 Just be aware Uranus is up there, near this nearly full moon.
 And think about the fact that Uranus is a real oddity in that it goes around the sun “sideways,” with its rotational axis almost lining up with its orbital plane.
 In contrast, the rotational axis of our planet Earth is inclined about 23.5o out of perpendicular to our orbital plane.

 The orbital planes of Uranus’ major moons pretty much coincide with the planet’s equatorial plane.
 That’s in spite of the fact that Uranus’ equatorial plane is nearly perpendicular to the plane of its orbit around the sun.

 As a general rule, the major moons in our solar system orbit their parent planets above their respective planets’ equators.
 There are a few exceptions: Saturn’s moon Iapetus, Neptune’s moon Triton – and, perhaps most significantly to us earthlings: Earth’s moon.

 Our moon doesn’t orbit the Earth above our planet’s equator (0o latitude).
 Rather the moon’s orbital plane is inclined to the Earth’s equatorial plane.
-The moon’s orbital path took the moon from its maximum declination of 18.5o south of the celestial equator on October 8, and then the moon will swing to its maximum declination of 18.6o north of the celestial equator on October 21.
+The moon’s orbital path took the moon from its maximum declination of 19.7o south of the celestial equator on October 26, and then the moon will swing to its maximum declination of 19.5o north of the celestial equator on November 8.

-Bottom line: To the eye, the moon will appear nearly full as the sun sets on October 14.
+Bottom line: To the eye, the moon will appear nearly full as the sun sets on November 2.
 Watch for it in the east as soon as the sun goes down.
-Plus Uranus is near the moon on the sky’s dome on the nights of October 14, 15 and 16, but don’t expect to see this distant world without a careful search and optical aid.
+Plus Uranus is near the moon on the sky’s dome, but don’t expect to see this distant world in the moon’s glare.